Kazimierz Piechowski: After the escape

 The prisoners abandoned the stolen escape vehicle in the vicinity of Maków Podhalański, approximately 60 km from the camp.
 Piechowski eventually made his way to Ukraine, but was unable to find refuge there due to anti-Polish sentiment.
-He forged documents and took a false name before returning to Poland to live in Tczew, where he got captured.
+He forged documents and took a false name before returning to Poland to live in Tczew, where he had previously been captured.
 He soon found work doing manual labor on a nearby farm, where he made contact with the Home Army and took up arms against the Nazis within the units of 2nd Lt.
 Adam Kusz nom de guerre Garbaty (so-called "Cursed soldiers").

 His parents were arrested by the Nazis in reprisal for his escape and murdered in Auschwitz.
 The policy of tattooing prisoners was also allegedly introduced in response to his escape.
-Piechowski learned after the war that a that a special investigative commission had arrived at Auschwitz from Berlin to answer, independently of the camp's administration, the question as to how an escape as audacious as that of Piechowski and his companions' was at all possible.This information had come from his boy-scout friend, Alfons "Alki" Kiprowski, who remained a prisoner at Auschwitz for some three more months after his escape.
+Piechowski learned after the war that a special investigative commission had arrived at Auschwitz from Berlin to answer, independently of the camp's administration, the question as to how an escape as audacious as that of Piechowski and his companions' was at all possible.
+This information had come from his boy-scout friend, Alfons "Alki" Kiprowski, who remained a prisoner at Auschwitz for some three more months after his escape.

 After the war he attended the Gdańsk University of Technology and became an engineer, before finding work in Pomerania.
 He was denounced by the communist authorities for being a member of the Home Army and sentenced to 10 years in prison, of which he served 7.
 He was 33 years of age at the end of his sentence.
 After his release, he worked as an engineer for the communist government for some decades.

 He declined the Order of the White Eagle when Maciej Płażyński tried to award it to him after the democratic transition.
 In 1989, he sold land he owned near Gdańsk and traveled with his wife to various parts of the world, visiting over 60 countries.
 In 2006 Piechowski was named an honorary citizen of the city of Tczew, his pre-War hometown.

 Piechowski was the subject of the 2006 documentary film Uciekinier ("Man on the Run"), which was produced by Marek Tomasz Pawłowski and Małgorzata Walczak and won several international awards.
 In 2009, British singer Katy Carr released a song about Piechowski under the title "Kommander's Car".
 Another documentary from filmmaker Hannah Lovell was made in 2010 under the title Kazik and the Commander's Car.

 He lived in Gdańsk.
 Piechowski died on 15 December 2017, aged 98.